majkshkurti/r5-docker/INSTALL.md

 ![](./doc-assets/build.png)

 The process will take a little while, keep the window open to make sure it succeeds.
-When its finished, the terminal window will close itself.
+When it's finished, the terminal window will close itself.

 Now you can go back to `launch.bat`, using Conveyal Analysis normally and for as long as you want.
 Enjoy!